gitlabhq/gitlabhq/doc/user/project/issues/managing_issues.md

 ## Moving Issues

-Moving an issue will copy it to a new location (project), and close it in the old project, but it will not be deleted.
-There will also be a system note added to both issues indicating where it came from and went to.
+Moving an issue copies it to the target project, and closes it in the originating project.
+The original issue is not deleted.
+A system note, which indicates where it came from and went to, is added to both issues.

 The "Move issue" button is at the bottom of the right-sidebar when viewing the issue.